-HMRC is in the process of changing the systems that it uses for managing customs declarations – phasing out its Customs Handling of Import and Export Freight (CHIEF) system by 31st March 2023.
+HMRC is in the process of changing the systems that it uses for managing customs declarations – phasing out its Customs Handling of Import and Export Freight (CHIEF) system by 31st March 2023, with Customs Declaration Service (CDS) being the replacement.

 The CHIEF closure is planned in two stages.

-- 30th September 2022 – Import declarations to close on CHIEF – being replaced by the Customs Declaration Service (CDS)
+- 30th September 2022 – Import declarations to close on CHIEF – being replaced by the CDS

-- 31st March 2023 – Export declarations to close on CHIEF and the National Exports System (NES) -being replaced by the Customs Declaration Service (CDS)
+- 31st March 2023 – Export declarations to close on CHIEF and the National Exports System (NES) -being replaced by the CDS

 For most companies using customs brokers to clear shipments into the UK, your broker will already have taken steps to allow them to submit declarations for you on the Customs Declaration Service.